camlspotter/ocaml/README.md

-The indentation level of the line which starts with the vertical bar `|` for the pattern matches is treated a bit differently, in order to support the common indentation convention of or-patterns.
+The indentation level of the line which starts with the vertical bar `|` for the pattern matches is treated a bit differently, in order to support the common indentation convention of or-patterns: they are the same level with `match`, `funciton` and `try`.
 Auto closing only happens for these lines when their indentation levels are strictly less than the indentation levels of the lines with special keywords: